luke-cheng/Rift-Rewind-Reviewer/SETUP_RIOT_API_KEY.md

 # Setting Up Riot API Key in AWS Amplify

-Your Riot API function is configured to use a secret named `RIOT_API_KEY`.
+The Riot API function is configured to use a secret named `RIOT_API_KEY`.
 Here's how to set it up:

 ## For Local Development (Sandbox)